 What were the signs?
 Initially, I ignored the dizzy spells and shortness of breath and put it down to classroom stresses.
 I needed a reason but in retrospect, I wasn’t dealing with any stress at work.
 As time went by, I felt tired walking up the staircase in my home and so I paid a visit to my doctor and got checked out.
 The focus was not on my heart, as I did not think I “fit” the typical profile of a candidate for heart failure.
 Even though there was a family history of heart disease – my dad died suddenly of an attack and my mom had a massive stroke and never recovered fully; I believed that because I lived a healthy lifestyle, I was not a classic case study for heart failure.
 The tests didn’t show anything major but, I continued to feel out of sorts.
 My doctor persisted with more tests and nothing unusual showed up.
 I continued to feel fatigued and, eventually, I was sent to a cardiologist.
 The cardiologist ran even more tests and finally decided to send me to another specialist.

 By November, I was referred to a children’s heart specialist and he diagnosed heart failure.
 I needed Open Heart surgery right away.
 I found out I was born with a congenital heart defect and had a rip/hole in my heart.
 One of my valves needed replacing, and it was possible that I might need a pacemaker.
 My surgery was successful.
 Fortunately for me, I can say … I am a survivor.
 But many other women we know haven’t been so fortunate.
-1 in 3 women die of heart conditions.
+According to research on the subject, 1 in 3 women will die of heart conditions.
 Don’t become a statistic.
-An important point I want to address is that not all heart issues are stress related.
-Some people are born with un-diagnosed heart conditions and, unless you are attentive to how you feel and persist in getting medical help, you might never find out.
+An important point I want to address is that not all heart issues are stress-related.
+Some people are born with undiagnosed heart conditions and, unless you are attentive to how you feel and persist in getting medical help, you might never find out.
 GET CHECKED OUT!

 Cardiovascular disease is the leading cause of death for African American women.